deepset-ai/haystack/docs/decisions/restapi_reload.md

 * Good, there is no need to implement a manage endpoint
 * Good, in a kubernetes environment, the file can be any mapped volume
 * Bad, there is an IO overhead to monitor the file
-* Bad, can't update the pipeline in realtime
 * Bad, in a kubernetes environment the file would be mounted using a volume mount, any changes would have to be made in terms more connected to the infrastructure team, or using IaC, and not the application team